 On the morning of the cremation, we will make our way to the crematorium at the appointed time.
 We will carry the coffin into the chapel and place it upon the catafalque.
 If there is a particular piece of music you would like played, any words or perhaps a poem that you would like our Director to say on your behalf, these will be made at this time

 We will then pay our own respects, close the curtains and depart.

 The following day, we will return to collect the ashes on your behalf unless you have asked for these to be scattered in the Crematorium’s Garden of Remembrance.

 If you would like us to return the ashes to you, we will be happy to do so.
+We will never use a courier and will always hand carry the ashes back to you in person.
 There may be a small charge depending on the distance to be travelled.

-You can also choose from our range of Urns, Caskets or Scatter Tubes if you would prefer the ashes to be placed in something more dignified and personal than the plastic urn supplied by the crematorium.
+You can also choose from our range of Urns, Caskets or Scatter Tubes if you would prefer the ashes to be placed in something more dignified and personal than the container supplied by the crematorium.

 You will undoubtedly have many more questions than have been answered here, so please download our free gift to you: “What To Do When Someone Dies – Including much that a traditional Funeral Director will never tell you“